Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 you can always rely on your good old friend – PowerShell 🙂

-You can also create a custom ADMX file pertaining to the settings you would want to control and manage, ingest the ADMX using Intune, and then use the custom OMA-URI to set the policy settings of the ingested ADMX policy.
-But it is a complex and time-consuming process.
+You can also create a custom ADMX file about the settings you would want to control and manage, ingest the ADMX using Intune, and then use the custom OMA-URI to set the policy settings of the ingested ADMX policy.
+However, it is a complex and time-consuming process.

-Let’s take an example of a requirement on which I worked in one of my assignments.
+Let’s take an example of a requirement I worked on in one of my assignments.

-Manage Power and Sleep settings for both Battery and Plugged In.
+Requirement: Manage Power and Sleep settings for both Battery and Plug-in.

 - Set “Turn off the display” to Never and Never